 “Gender dysphoria involves a conflict between a person’s physical or assigned gender and the gender with which he/she/they identify,” states the DSM 5. “ People with gender dysphoria may be very uncomfortable with the gender they were assigned, sometimes described as being uncomfortable with their body (particularly developments during puberty) or being uncomfortable with the expected roles of their assigned gender.”

 It’s not an inaccurate description of the realities of transgender existence but where I differ is I don’t consider that existence to be a mental illness.
 It is true many transgender folk, including myself, have dealt with mental illness at some point.
-HOWEVER, that’s a product of living a transgender existence in a CIS gender world.
+However, that’s a product of living a transgender existence in a cisgendered world.

 For example, I have fairly intense generalized anxiety.
 For a long time I was able to crush the symptoms and mask the feelings with work and school – eventually, that stopped working.
 When it did I began to seek treatment (finally).
 In addressing the triggers for my panic attacks I realized a consistent theme was my assigned gender.